A Search for H-Dropout Lyman Break Galaxies at z~12-16: Future Prospect

 We here consider three missions, {\it JWST}, {\it Roman}, and {\it GREX-PLUS}, whose survey parameters are summarized in Table \ref{tab_future}.
 Although {\it Euclid} has a remarkable capability to conduct wide-field surveys, it has a limited wavelength coverage to the $H$-band and can only select sources up to $z\sim10$ ($J$-dropout).
 We detail the three missions and survey plans below.

-{\it JWST} is NASA's infrared space telescope that is expected to be launched around the end of 2021.
+{\it JWST} is NASA's infrared space telescope that was launched on 2021 December 25th.
 Thanks to its large 6.5 m-diameter mirror, the sensitivity of {\it JWST} in the infrared is much higher than previous and current observational facilities.
 NIRCam is a near-infrared camera at $0.6-5.0\ \m{\mu m}$ whose FoV is roughly $2\times2.2\times2.2\ \m{arcmin^2}$ \citep{2005SPIE.5904....1R}.
-In this paper we consider the following four surveys using NIRCam; the JWST Advanced Deep Extragalactic Survey (JADES; Guaranteed Time Observation (GTO) program, \citealt{2017jwst.prop.1181E,2017jwst.prop.1180E}), the Cosmic Evolution Early Release Science (CEERS) survey (ERS-1345; \citealt{2017jwst.prop.1345F}), Public Release IMaging for Extragalactic Research (PRIMER; GO-1837; \citealt{2021jwst.prop.1837D}), and the Next Generation Deep Extragalactic Exploratory Public (NGDEEP) survey (GO-2079; \citealt{2021jwst.prop.2079F}).
-These surveys will take very deep NIRCam imaging data at $\sim1-5\ \m{\mu m}$ in $\sim10-400\ \m{arcmin^2}$ survey fields.
+In this paper we consider the following six surveys using NIRCam; the JWST Advanced Deep Extragalactic Survey (JADES; Guaranteed Time Observation (GTO) program, \citealt{2017jwst.prop.1181E,2017jwst.prop.1180E}), the Cosmic Evolution Early Release Science (CEERS) survey (ERS-1345; \citealt{2017jwst.prop.1345F}), \redc{the COSMOS-Web survey (GO-1727; \citealt{2021jwst.prop.1727K})}, Public Release IMaging for Extragalactic Research (PRIMER; GO-1837; \citealt{2021jwst.prop.1837D}), the Next Generation Deep Extragalactic Exploratory Public (NGDEEP) survey (GO-2079; \citealt{2021jwst.prop.2079F}), and \redc{the Parallel wide-Area Nircam Observations to Reveal And Measure the Invisible Cosmos (PANORAMIC) survey (GO-2514; \citealt{2021jwst.prop.2514W})}.
+These surveys will take deep NIRCam imaging data at $\sim1-5\ \m{\mu m}$ in \redc{$\sim10-2000\ \m{arcmin^2}$} survey fields.
 Other high redshift galaxy surveys are also planned in Cycle 1.
 For example, Through the Looking GLASS (ERS-1324, \citealt{2017jwst.prop.1324T}) and the Ultra-deep NIRCam and NIRSpec Observations Before the Epoch of Reionization (UNCOVER; GO-2561; \citealt{2021jwst.prop.2561L}) will image the gravitational lensing cluster Abell 2744 with NIRCam.
 The Webb Medium-Deep Field survey (GTO-1176; \citealt{2017jwst.prop.1176W}) will use 110 hours to observe 13 medium-deep ($28.4-29.4$ mag) fields, including the James Webb Space Telescope North Ecliptic Pole Time-domain Field \citep{2018PASP..130l4001J}.